flowup/api-client-generator/README.md

     APIClientModule.forRoot({
       domain: 'https://api.url', // or use value defined in environment `environment.apiUrl`
       httpOptions: {
+        headers: {
+          myCustomHeader:
-        headers: {myCustomHeader: 'this will appear in every request as one of the headers'},
+            'this will appear in every request as one of the headers', },
-        params: {someParam: 'customParam'},
-      }
+        params: { someParam: 'customParam' },
+      },
     }),
     /* ... other imports */
     HttpClientModule, // <<= this is very important import